lewiscarr79/profilepicchooser/README.md

 # profilepicchooser

-Profilepicchooser is a simple block for Moodle that allows users to choose a profile pciture from a bank of premade avatars.
+Profilepicchooser is a simple block for Moodle that allows users to choose a profile picture from a bank of premade avatars.
-The block has a simple button which when clicked, opens a modal window allow the user to choose their new avatar.
-It works in a similar way to "Netflix" and how users cna choose a login picture from a bank of their favourite Netflix characters from popular TV shows.
+The block has a simple button that, when clicked, opens a modal window and allows the user to choose their new avatar.
+It works similarly to "Netflix" and how users can choose a login picture from a bank of their favourite Netflix characters from popular TV shows.

 **Installation**
-To install ,simply copy to your Moodle "/blocks" folder.
+Copy it to your Moodle "/blocks" folder to install it.
 Or install via this Git Repo
-Or install via the plugin uploads drieclty from within Moodle
+Or install via the plugin uploads directly from within Moodle

 **License**
-As this plugin is built for Moodle, it is provided freely as open source software, under version 3 of the GNU General Public License.
+As this plugin is built for Moodle, it is provided freely as open-source software under version 3 of the GNU General Public License.

 **Version Compatability**
-Build for Moodle 4.3+ (but should work in future version also)
+Build for Moodle 4.3+ (but it should work in future versions also)

 **Warranty and Support**
 This plugin was a concept plugin for a new project.
 I may not have time to support and maintain it.
-So if you do use it, do bare this in mind.
-Also if you fork it and modify it.
+So, if you use it, bear this in mind.
+Also, if you fork it and modify it.
 Then that's also fine.